Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Fractures

-What to do when a fracture occurs and what to do to treat and heal it properly?
+What to do when a it occurs and what to do to treat and heal it properly?
 What are the options for controlling symptoms such as pain, swelling or inflammation that accompany this condition?
 Read more here.

 • Pain